grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 Now that your instance is up and running and properly configured, it's a good idea to save a backup of the current state of the server.
 For more information, visit

 [https://docs.aws.amazon.com/ebs/latest/userguide/ebs-snapshots.html](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-snapshots.html)

-## **Keep an Eye on Billing\!
-(IMPORTANT)**

-Your EC2 instance will normally not accrue any charges, since the AMI chosen belongs to the *Free Tier Eligible* list.

-The Elastic IP address **will** accrue charges, so pay attention to the balance left in your AWS Academy account.
-Once your balance reaches zero, you will not be able to continue the AWS Academy coursework.

 ---